JuliaHealth/NeuroAnalyzer.jl/README.md

 - edit: add epochs flag to mark if signal has been split into epochs, use it for plotting
 - edit: locs rotate
 - edit: concatenate many EEG files into larger one
-- io: ipmcomort from CSV
+- io: import from CSV
 - io: import from EDF+, BDF and other formats
 - misc: reports in .md format
 - misc: update tutorial.md